section-engineering-education/engineering-education/content/articles/js-signature-pad/index.md

 ### An overview of the two libraries

-Let’s have a quick walk-through of the Signature Pad and jsPDF libraries(Links to these libraries are provided at the [Further reading](#further-reading) section).
+Let’s have a quick walk-through of the [Signature Pad](https://github.com/szimek/signature_pad) and [jsPDF](http://raw.githack.com/MrRio/jsPDF/master/docs/index.html) libraries.

 #### Signature Pad